johntnjlu/personal-website/README.md

         - can you make this more professional by only including linkedin and github with either small logos or just text
         - can you add an email with an icon as well like previously
+        - Can you remove the footer and put the contact information into a separate block instead labeled contact links, reach me at, or something similarly professional